hashicorp/terraform-cdk/website/docs/cdktf/concepts/hcl-interoperability.html.md

 ## HCL to CDKTF

-Use the [`cdktf convert`](../cli-reference/commands.html#convert) command to automatically translate existing HCL into a preferred CDK for Terraform language.
+Use the [`cdktf convert`](../cli-reference/commands.html#convert) command to automatically translate existing HCL into a preferred CDKTF language.
 The [modules documentation](/docs/cdktf/concepts/modules.html) shows how to use existing Terraform modules in CDK for Terraform projects.